 5.7.3.7 Maximum Data Burst Volume

-Each GBR QoS Flow with Delay-critical resource type shall be associated with a Maximum Data Burst Volume (MDBV).

-MDBV denotes the largest amount of data that the 5G-AN is required to serve within a period of 5G-AN PDB.
+Each GBR QoS Flow with Delay-critical resource type shall be associated with a Maximum Data Burst Volume (MDBV) which denotes the size of the largest expected data burst, i.e. the amount of data for the largest expected set of multiple PDUs that are generated and sent by the application in a short period of time.